MrPrimate/ddb-adventure-muncher/README.md

 See [contributing page](./docs/scenes.md).

-## Importing the book in Foundry 0.7.9

-If using Foundry 0.7.9 you will need to use [Adventure Importer/Exporter Module](https://foundryvtt.com/packages/adventure-import-export/), however this does not yet contain the changes needed to import journal images (as of version 0.6.0).

-If using Foundry 0.8.8 you can use the DDB Importer: Adventure Import option (see the [Getting Started Guide](./docs/guide.md)).

 ## How?

 The adventure muncher checks with DDB to see what adventures you own and presents a list.